Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

-To account for the nonlinearity of the problem, we rescale the base Gaussian processes following ideas from the Bayesian inverse problem literature \cite{MNP20,AN19,GN20,NS20,MNP20b}.
+To control the nonlinearity of the problem, we rescale the base Gaussian processes following ideas from the Bayesian inverse problem literature \cite{MNP20,AN19,GN20,NS20,MNP20b}.
 Given a random draw $W\sim\Pi_W$ satisfying Condition \ref{GP_condition}, consider the following rescaled function:

-whose law $\Pi$ we take as the prior for the potential $B$.
+whose law $\Pi=\Pi_T$ we take as the prior for the potential $B$.
 It follows that $\Pi$ is a centred Gaussian probability measure on $C(\T^d)$, with the same support and RKHS as $\Pi_W$, but with rescaled RKHS norm $\| h \|_{\H_B} = T^{d/(4s+2d)}\|h\|_\H$.

-The rescaling enforces additional regularisation in the induced posterior distribution for the invariant measure $\mu_B$, implying in particular a bound for $\|\mu_B\|_{C^{(d/2+\kappa)\vee 2}}$, needed to control the nonlinear map $B \mapsto \mu_B$ given in \eqref{Eq:InvMeas} under the posterior.
+The rescaling enforces additional regularisation in the induced posterior distribution for the invariant measure $\mu_B$, implying in particular a bound for $\|\mu_B\|_{C^{(d/2+\kappa)\vee 2}}$, needed to control the nonlinear map $B \mapsto \mu_B$ given in \eqref{Eq:InvMeas}.
 Such issues are commonly encountered in nonlinear inverse problems, where one often requires the posterior to place most of its mass on sets of bounded higher-order smoothness in order to use stability estimates.
 Note that such priors are special cases of the rescaled Gaussian process priors considered in several benchmark statistical settings in \cite{vVvZ07}.